RTXteam/RTX-KG2/README.md

 #### Partial build of KG2

+Caution: Be sure to remove any files that should not be in the build.
+Highly recommend
+    rm kg2-build/kg2*json

 Like with the parallel build system, you can run a sequential partial build.
 To do a partial build, in Step (8) above, you would run